JMBehnken/Game_of_Thrones_Recreation_With_Twitter/README.md

 # Attention!
-There is no warranty for duplicated prenames to be mapped to the corresponding surname Detecting the correct mapping from the tweet context is not supported For example mentioning 'Jon'  will be interpreted as 'Jon Stark' [Main character] dropping the possibility of 'Jon Arryn' [Secondary character]
+There is no warranty for duplicated prenames to be mapped to the corresponding surname.
+Detecting the correct mapping from the tweet context is not supported.
+For example mentioning 'Jon'  will be interpreted as 'Jon Stark' [Main character] dropping the possibility of 'Jon Arryn' [Secondary character].
-Checking the names for consistency is advisable
+Checking the names for consistency is advisable.